swc-project/swc/CONTRIBUTING.md

 Your basic steps to get going:

 - Fork swc and create a branch from master for the issue you are working on.
+- Make sure you have the `make` utility installed, along with Rust and C/C++ compilers.
 - Please adhere to the code style that you see around the location you are working on.
 - [Commit as you go][githelp].